KittyCatGamer123/creative-coding-25-assignment/README.md

 This is a repository dedicated to the Creative Coding assignment I was to do for the first semester of college, which required us to develop a visualisation of a song of choice using different utilities provided by the Py5 Module (a Processing 5 wrapper)!

+**Description**

+This project is a visualisation on an excerpt from the song "When You Find Me" by Plenka, and also heavily inspired by the Geometry Dash level "Defeated Circles", which uses this song.

+The project uses a wide variety of randonmess alongside pulsating shapes so that the canvas feels "alive" with the song.
+It uses a basic form of Object-Oriented programming to manage object creation and deletion and utilises the frame number to instruct events to occur.

+**Interaction Instructions**

+Move your mouse around to watch a small circle follow it, along with a trail, so you can copy the trailing squares!
+Use your mouse wheel to increase or decrease the volume.

+**What I'm most proud of**

+The wave/triangle that appears during the drop of the song, and the bouncing square at appears at the start and end. as I felt it was a solid reference to the Geometry Dash wave, a game I took heavy inspiration from in visualisng this.
+Also, the square was very difficult to program, consisting of parabola mathematics, so I'm happy it turned out ok.

 ## How to Run
 You must activate the **virtual environment** in order to run this program.
 - Windows: `.\.env.\Scripts\activate`